 Monday, 27 October 2025

-Pocket Powerhouse: A Technical Look at the Agfa Isolette I
+Pocket Powerhouse: A technical look at the Agfa Isolette I

 Okay, following on from the last bloggy posty thingummybub, let's talk about a camera that seems to prove that big things really do come in small packages: the Agfa Isolette I.